unicef/iogt-pwa/CONTRIBUTING.md

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Cboard.
+Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for IOGT-PWA.
 Generally always have a related issue with discussions for whatever you are including.

 ## Setting Up a Local Copy